ShravaniRanshevare/car-inventory-dashboard/README.md

 /screenshots/Dashboard.png
 /screenshots/AvgMilesbyMake.png
 /screenshots/FiltersinAction.png
----
+␣␣
 *💡 Insights*
-Chrysler vehicles show the highest average mileage.
-Most cars remain within warranty limits, but a notable minority exceed them.
-Driver “Smith” has the highest total mileage.
+Chrysler vehicles show the highest average mileage.␣␣ Most cars remain within warranty limits, but a notable minority exceed them.␣␣ Driver “Smith” has the highest total mileage.␣␣
-Car ages cluster between 10–20 years, with a few older outliers.
+Car ages cluster between 10–20 years, with a few older outliers.␣␣ ␣␣
----
 **🎯 What I Learned**
-How to design a clean star schema for analysis
+How to design a clean star schema for analysis␣␣
-How to enrich fact tables using XLOOKUP
+How to enrich fact tables using XLOOKUP␣␣
-How to build interactive dashboards in Tableau
+How to build interactive dashboards in Tableau␣␣
-How to communicate insights visually
+How to communicate insights visually␣␣
-How to structure a project for portfolio and GitHub
+How to structure a project for portfolio and GitHub␣␣ ␣␣
----
 ***📁 Repository Structure***
 Code
 ├── Car_Inventory_Dashboard.xlsx